 All treks are officially open during July in Nepal from Everest to the Annapurna Region.
 However, there are risks due to heavy rainfall and landslides plus the views are totally clouded.
 Trekking routes may be closed due to many hazards.
-It is important to be updated regarding news.
+It is important to be updated regarding the news.

 1. Annapurna Panorama Trek/Annapurna Circuit Trek

 Trek to the upper section of Annapurna Circuit trek is a popular off-season trekking tour in Nepal.
 The panorama of Annapurna (through Poon Hill) is the main highlight of this trek.
 This will take 6-10 days of your journey.
-It is also great time to include the Tilicho lake as side trip.
+It is also a great time to include Tilicho lake as a side trip.

 2. Jomsom Muktinath Trek/Upper Mustang Trek

-Lying in the north of Pokhara, it is the another short, year-round trek in Nepal.
-July can be the great time of year to visit here.
+Lying in the north of Pokhara, it is another short, year-round trek in Nepal.
+July can be a great time of year to visit here.
 The region of Upper Mustang lies entirely in the rain shadow due to high mountains and hills.
 The overall cost is more than Annapurna Circuit but it is worth it.
 Also, you can fly in and out of Jomsom, entirely avoiding the roads.

 3. Everest View Trek/Everest Panorama Trek